Omarzintan/bumblebee-ai/CONTRIBUTING.md

 ```

 ## Community
 If you have questions.
-Join the conversation in our [Discord server](https://discord.gg/sYMhTbYs).
+Join the conversation in the discussions tab.